-1. Landlord to provide a standard panic bar (Von Duprin or approved alternate) to exterior door(s) at base building turnover to the LCBO.
-The 3-point exit lock(s) shall be supplied and installed by Detex Corporation payable by the LCBO contractor at store turnover to retail operations, contractor to confirm with LCBO Project

-- Coordinator for exact date.
-Contractor is responsible for the removal of the landlord's hardware and touch up of door as required (filling unused holes, sanding, priming, and painting). - 2.
-G.C to adjust the door closer force to ensure that the 3-point bolts fully engage in latches upon closing.
+- 6. Exist door will be equipped with a standard landlord provided panic bar (Von Duprin or approved alternate) to exterior door(s) at base building turnover to the LCBO. - 7.
+LCBO 4-point exit lock(s) shall be supplied and installed by Detex Corporation payable by the LCBO contractor at store turnover to retail operations, contractor to confirm with LCBO Project Coordinator for exact date.
+Contractor is responsible for the removal of the landlord's hardware and touch up of door as required (filling unused holes, sanding, priming, and painting). - .7 Office Safe: